openstack/security-doc/security-guide/source/tenant-data/data-encryption.rst

-   -  Volume encryption is supported by back-end key storage for enhanced security (for example, a Hardware Security Module (HSM) or a KMIP server can be used as a Barbican back-end secret store)
+   -  Volume encryption is supported by back-end key storage for enhanced security (for example, a Hardware Security Module (HSM) or a KMIP server can be used as a barbican back-end secret store)

 Ephemeral disk encryption
 ~~~~~~~~~~~~~~~~~~~~~~~~~